chadlavi/recipes/food/mains/bo-ssam.md

 ### For quick Pickles

-- 2 meaty kirby cucumbers, cut into ⅛-inch-thick disks
+- 2 meaty kirby cucumbers, cut into 1/8-inch-thick disks
 - 1 tablespoon sugar, or more to taste
 - 1 teaspoon kosher salt, or more to taste